 👋 About me

-I am a PhD Student at the Control Systems Technology Research Group at TU Eindhoven.
-I received the BSc and MSc in Aerospace Engineering in 2020 and 2022, from Instituto Superior Técnico, University of Lisbon, Portugal.
-I received four academic excellence diplomas, endowed by IST, and four outstanding academic performance awards, endowed by ULisboa.
-I was also distinguished with the Best MSc Thesis Award by the Portuguese Automatic Control Association.
-My current research interests are mean-field games and distributed control and estimation of ultra large-scale systems.
+I’m a PhD Student at the Control Systems Technology group at TU Eindhoven since 2023.
+Since 2024, I’m working towards a second PhD degree in Aerospace Engineering with the Institute for Systems and Robotics, Instituto Superior Técnico (IST).
+I received the BSc and MSc in Aerospace Engineering in 2020 and 2022 from IST.
+I was distinguished with the Best MSc Thesis Award by the Portuguese Automatic Control Association.
+My current research interests are mean field games and distributed control and estimation of ultra large-scale systems.

 📣 News